OSGeo/PROJ/docs/source/apps/projinfo.rst

     .. versionadded:: 8.0

-    Allow to export a geographic or projected 3D CRS as a compound CRS whose vertical CRS represents the ellipsoidal height.
+    Allows exporting a geographic or projected 3D CRS as a compound CRS whose vertical CRS represents the ellipsoidal height.

     .. note:: only used for CRS, and with WKT1:GDAL output format